Table of Contents

 Monitoring, Forecasting, and Adapting to Orogenic Seismicity

-Living in active mountain belts requires a sophisticated strategy of monitoring, preparedness, and resilient design.
-Modern technology provides unprecedented insight into the deep processes driving earthquakes.
+Living in active mountain belts necessitates a sophisticated strategy of monitoring, preparedness, and resilient design.
+Advances in technology have revolutionized our ability to observe and understand the deep processes driving earthquakes and to apply that knowledge for risk reduction.

 Space-Based Geodesy and Strain Mapping